UCAS code: BC98

 If not taken on to a higher level (A-level or equivalent), all candidates will need to show that they have received a basic education (achieving at least a grade C/4 at GCSE, Intermediate 2 or Standard grade (Credit) or equivalent) in Biology, Chemistry, Physics (GCSE Dual Award Combined Sciences or equivalent is also acceptable) and Mathematics.

-Please visit the Biomedical Sciences website for further details.
+Please visit the Biomedical Sciences website for further details on academic requirements.

 If English is not your first language you may also need to meet our English language requirements.